Patrick Henry Writing Fellowship

 The C.V.
-Starr Center for the Study of the American Experience invites applications for its fulltime residential fellowships, which support outstanding writing on American history and culture by both scholars and nonacademic authors.
+Starr Center for the Study of the American Experience invites applications for its full-time residential writing fellowship, which supports outstanding writing on American history and culture by both scholars and nonacademic authors.
+The deadline for applications for the 2015-16 Patrick Henry Writing Fellowship is November 1, 2014.

 Applicants should have a significant book-length project currently in progress.
 The project should address the history and/or legacy – broadly defined – of the American Revolution and the nation’s founding ideas.
 It might focus on the founding era itself, or on the myriad ways the questions that preoccupied the nation’s founders have shaped America’s later history.
 Work that contributes to ongoing national conversations about America’s past and present, with the potential to reach a wide public, is particularly sought.

-Please note that neither the fellowships nor the Starr Center have any political agenda or orientation.
+Please note that neither the fellowship, Washington College nor the Starr Center have any political agenda or orientation.
 We encourage a broad reading of such terms as “founders” and “founding ideas.”

 Applications from published writers and established scholars are welcome.
 Dissertation projects will not be considered; first book projects are likewise discouraged, unless the applicant has an otherwise extensive publication history.
 Candidates who have completed the majority of their research and are focused on the writing phase of their projects are especially encouraged to apply.